 And for more traditional designs, goblets and cottage pleats work well.

 Warmth and light – in or out?

 Generally speaking, because curtains on tracks are flusher to the window setting, they keep in more warmth and keep out more light than poles.
 And the smaller the brackets, the flusher the result.

 Fabric choice comes into play depending on how important warmth and light are to you.

 From thick velvet to sheer voile, there is plenty of options.

-For warmth we’d recommend thermal lining and for blocking light, use black out lining.
-But remember you will always see some light bleeding through the edges.
+For warmth, we’d recommend thermal lining, and for blocking light, use a blackout lining.
+But remember, you will always see some light bleeding through the edges.